babraham123/GreyPhone/README.md

 # Basic Phone

 Basic Phone replaces your home screen with a simplified set of actions.
 Large icons open directly to the most useful part of the given app, skipping confusing UIs and unnecessary button clicks.
-Basic Phone was designed so that the elderly, the visually impaired or young children can get the most out of their devices.
+Basic Phone was designed so that the elderly, the visually impaired and young children can get the most out of their devices.

-In one click you can:
+#### In one click you can
 - Call friends in your contact list
 - Get driving directions to your home
 - Order an Uber back to your home